LiNk-NY/curatedTCGAManu/README.md

 ## Multi-omic integration of public oncology databases in Bioconductor

-This repository contains scripts and datasets for the curatedTCGAData manuscript.
+This repository contains scripts and datasets for the curatedTCGAData + cBioPortalData manuscript.

 GitHub Repository: <https://doi.org/XXX>